 If throttling is disabled, you most likely need to increase the amount of memory assigned to the planner.memory.max_query_memory_per_node option based on the amount of direct memory that Drill will allocate to the Sort and Hash Aggregate operators during each query on a node.
 Drill must decide how much memory to assign to each of these operators, without knowing how many concurrent queries might run.
 If Drill does not give enough memory to the Sort and Hash Aggregate operators, queries fail.
 Using the throttling feature prevents this from happening.

-You can enable and configure query queuing using system options that you set in the Drill Web Console or through SQL statements.
+You can enable and configure query queuing using system options that you set in the Drill Web UI or through SQL statements.
 The examples in this document use SQL statements.

 Note: The memory for the small and large query queues is calculated as: